fairDataSociety/FIPs/text/fdp-roadmap.md

 The arrows between the nodes only indicate what follows what and do not represent dependency.

-The time estimates below are optimistic and only show how long it will take to produce something from the task.

 # Drawbacks
 The design is similar to a waterfall-like project plan, but it allows the implementation and the design part to be in iteration.